Last updated on December 29th, 2021 at 09:56 am

 Dropshipping is a fulfillment technique adopted by online retailers where they do not possess any goods in the inventory.
-Instead, they sell a product using the dropshipping model wherein they acquire an item from a third party and get it delivered straight to the consumer.
+Instead, they sell a product using dropshipping software like Ecomcircles wherein they acquire an item from a third party and get it delivered straight to the consumer.
 As a consequence, the retailer is spared from any personal responsibility for handling goods.

 The main distinction between dropshipping and the traditional eCommerce retail model is that the selling merchants are free from holding and managing goods.
 Instead, they contact the third-party sellers who offer them goods at discounted rates (on wholesale) and fulfill orders directly.